Management and Control

 - Other divisions are not subject to a maximum number of protected players.

-- Up to three (3) Premiere players can be on a team roster at any given time unless otherwise determined by the Association.
+- Up to Five (5) premiere players can be on a team roster at any given time unless otherwise determined by the Association.

 - The Association has authority to adjudicate unreasonable requests.

-- Tem Officials ca recruit and sign new players throughout the season unless recruited players are subject to mandatory draft rules, maximum players rules or registration rules.
+- Team Officials may recruit and sign new players throughout the season unless recruited players are subject to mandatory draft rules, premier player rules, maximum players rules or registration rules.

-- New recruits must not have been a member of the Association or played in any capacity in the PGSA in the previous season.
+- New recruits must not have been a member of the Association or played in any capacity in the Association in the previous season.

-- Division One teams will be limited in the number of “premiere” players on their roster.
+Division One teams will be limited in the number of “Premiere” to a maximum of Five (5) players on their roster.

-- These are players who have played varsity, academy or youth select within the last five years.
+- These are players who have played varsity within the last three years.

-- If a premiere player is available to draft, the team with the lowest number of “Premiere” players will have the first refusal.
-This is to ensure that there is parity within the Division.
+- If a premiere player is available to draft, the team with the lowest number of “Premiere” players will have the first right of refusal.
+This is to ensure parity within the Division.

-- Premiere players cannot play in any Recreational Division.
+- Premiere players cannot play in any recreational Division, classified as Divisions Two and Three.

 PLAYER CALL UP RULES

 - A player may only be called-up for a maximum of eight (8) games per season to play as a player.
-Goalies may be called-up unlimited times from a lower division or within their own division.
-This total carries across all divisions and teams, other than Men’s O-45 Division.
+Goalies may be called-up unlimited times from a lower division or within their own division and must be registered as a Goalie for their originating team and not play any other position.
+This total carries across all divisions and teams.

-- Women’s Recreation division may call-up within their division, but the maximum eight (8) game rule applies.
+- Women’s Division Three may call-up within their division, but the maximum eight (8) game rule applies.

-- A team may only call-up a maximum of four (4) players per game, but their game roster cannot exceed 17 players. (e.g. 13 players + 4 call-ups = 17 players max.).
+- A team may only call-up a maximum of four (4) players (Call Up and/or Punchcard) per game, but their game roster cannot exceed 17 players. (e.g. 13 players + 4 call-ups = 17 players max.).

 - Goals scored by called-up players will count for that player’s total in the division in which they are called-up to play in.